SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/qualys-vmdr-source.md

 8. **Username** and **Password**.
 Use your Qualys account username and password for API authentication.
 9. The next section covers the type of data to collect and how often. <br/> <img src={useBaseUrl('img/send-data/qualys-config-collection-selection.png')} alt="qualys-config-collection-selection.png" width="450" />
 10. **Collect vulnerability data**.
 This option will fetch the list of hosts with the host's latest vulnerability data based on the host-based scan data available in the user’s account.
 We recommend leaving the polling interval at the default 1 hour.
+11. (Optional) **Collect KnowledgeBase Information**.
+This option is only available if you choose to collect vulnerability data.
+If selected, it will automatically download the vulnerability details from the Qualys KnowledgeBase for vulnerabilities detected within your environment.
-11. **Collect asset inventory**.
+12. **Collect asset inventory**.
 This option consumes asset data from Qualys Global IT Asset Inventory API.
 The inventory data collected here will also be used in Cloud SIEM as inventory data.
 We recommend leaving the polling interval at the default 24 hours.
-12. When you are finished configuring the Source, click **Submit**.
+13. When you are finished configuring the Source, click **Submit**.

 ### Error types